dev-the-desai/HFT-Systems-Engineering/README.md

 ---

 *Note: This repository is primarily for educational purposes and personal development.
-The implementations are not intended for direct use in production trading systems without further validation and customization.*
+The implementations are not intended for direct use in production systems without further validation and customization.*